-The columns χj of X correspond to the object features, the columns νj of Y correspond to the targets.
+The columns χj of X correspond to the object features, and the columns νj of Y correspond to the targets.

-The optimal parameters are determined by minimization of an error function.
-Define the quadratic loss function:
+The optimal parameters are determined by the minimization of an error function.
+We define the quadratic loss function as follows:

 L(Θ|X,Y)=Ym×r-Xm×n⋅Θr×nT22→minΘ.
 (3)